sourcegraph/sourcegraph-public-snapshot/doc/admin/external_service/github.md

 ```

 If splitting by creation date does not work, try another field.
 See [GitHub advanced search query](https://github.com/search/advanced) for other fields you can try.

+See [Handle GitHub repositoryQuery that has more than 1000 results](https://github.com/sourcegraph/sourcegraph/issues/2562) for ongoing work to address this limitation.